panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **replicateAudienceAsHeader**(): `this`

-Replicates the "aud" (Audience) Claim as a JWE Protected Header Parameter.
+Replicates the "aud" (Audience) Claim in the JWE Protected Header, exposing it without decryption.

 #### Returns